-Keywords, language that is important to the hiring manager and that is relevant to the experience and skills needed to be successful in the position, are the primary determining factor as to which resumes will get screened in the application process.
+Keywords include phrases or words that are important to the hiring manager and are relevant to the experience and skills needed to be successful in the position.
+The language used is the primary determining factor as to which resumes will get screened in the application process.
 It’s important to know where and when to use the keywords to successfully pass a review that is done by software (an applicant tracking system or ATS) designed to scan resumes for these keywords and phrases.
 All of this is done automatically, even before a human sees any resumes.

 The Applicant Tracking System (ATS) demands professionalism.

-As an education professional seeking the position of school principal, the competition will be quite intense, and you will be expected to be at your best to secure the job.
+As an education professional seeking a school principal position, the competition will be quite intense, and you will be expected to be at your best to secure the job.
 The Applicant Tracking System (ATS) software will scrutinize your resume and determine if it communicates your value enough to earn you an interview.
 If you review the job posting, as well as relevant professional literature for the core competencies need, you can incorporate those ideas into keywords.

 Use relevant education resume buzzwords will add magic to your resume to ensure that you move your job search past the Applicant Tracking System and that your application is getting to the desk of someone who can review your qualifications more thoroughly.